 - Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
 Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts. - For people who are at high risk of glaucoma, we will cover one glaucoma screening each calendar year.
-People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older, and Hispanic Americans who are 65 or older. - For people with diabetes, screening for diabetic retinopathy is covered once per calendar year. - One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens. - Corrective lenses/frames (and replacements) needed after a cataract removal without a lens implant.
-(Tints, anti-reflective coating, U-V lenses or oversize lenses are covered only when deemed medically necessary by the treating physician.) - One pair of standard therapeutic (prescription) eyeglasses every calendar year (includes one pair of standard frames and single vision, bifocal or trifocal lenses) or contact lenses for Keratoconus, Anisometropia, High Myopia, Aphakia, Congenital Aphakia, or Pseudoaphakia.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older, and Hispanic Americans who are 65 or older - For people with diabetes, screening for diabetic retinopathy is covered once per year - One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an

-You pay \$15 for each Medicarecovered outpatient visit for services to diagnose and/or treat a disease or condition of the eye.
+You pay \$15 for each Medicare-covered outpatient visit for services to diagnose and/or treat a disease or condition of the eye.